alphagov/govwifi-shared-frontend/README.md

 2. Use the release version number for the "Release title"
 3. Add a useful description of the changes in the release, including links to Dependabot PRs if applicable.
 4. Click on "Attach binaries by dropping them here or selecting them."
-5. Attach the `govwifi-shared-frontend-X.X.X.tgz` file created earlier.
+5. Attach the `govwifi-shared-frontend-{release-version}.tgz` file created earlier.

 ### Update GovWifi repos